ethamck/website/content/weblog/2024-08-21-the-virtues-of-web-design/index.md

 Consider [Google's homepage](https://google.com).
 How many buttons have you ever used there?
 For me, it's 10 out of 15 buttons (including "Search" and "I'm Feeling Lucky" buttons).
 33% button utility.
 This is a relatively good score for the modern web, and has no folders hiding any destinations.
 You *should* be aiming for a passing grade.
 Don't dare go under 10%.

 You don't need a hero image.
 It's big, unneccessary, and forces the user to scroll an entire page just to get to the one they expected to arrive at when they clicked the link.
 If uncompressed, it could possibly cost the user real money for no reason.
-Might I recommend the [Taft Test](https://web.archive.org/web/20231107104727/https://tafttest.com/)?
+Might I recommend illustratively [replacing them with William Howard Taft](https://web.archive.org/web/20231107104727/https://tafttest.com/)?

 Washing crap from before the article also means you don't need to worry about a hidden-but-tabbable "skip to content" button, because it doesn't skip anything.